Kurento/kurento/source/dev/dev_guide.rst

 libnice           libgupnp-igd-1.0-dev (>= 0.2.4)  0.2.2           0.2.4           0.2.4
 ================  ===============================  ==============  ==============  ===============  =====

-[1] It actually builds and works fine with 2.40, but the required version of GLib was first raised from 2.40 to 2.42 and later to 2.46 in commits `b10d318b` and `7f703bed`, justified as providing huge performance improvements in `mutex` and `g_object_ref`.
+[1] It actually builds and works fine with 2.40, but the required version of GLib was first raised from 2.40 to 2.42 and later to 2.46 in commits ``b10d318b`` and ``7f703bed``, justified as providing huge performance improvements in ``mutex`` and ``g_object_ref``.

-[2] The latter depends on 'libgnutls-dev', which conflicts with the former (only in 14.04).
-Solution: use 'librtmp-dev' from Kurento repo, which doesn't depend on 'libgnutls-dev'.
+[2] The latter depends on *libgnutls-dev*, which conflicts with the former (only in 14.04).
+Solution: use *librtmp-dev* from Kurento repo, which doesn't depend on *libgnutls-dev*.

 This list of dependencies means that it is not possible to build the whole KMS on Ubuntu Trusty, at least not without the Kurento Packages Repository already configured in the system.
-But as we mentioned in the previous section, the mere presence of this repo will skip building as many packages as possible if the build script is able to find them already available for install with `apt-get`.
+But as we mentioned in the previous section, the mere presence of this repo will skip building as many packages as possible if the build script is able to find them already available for install with ``apt-get``.

 In case that we want to force building the whole KMS libraries and modules -*as opposed to downloading them from the repo*- the solution to this problem is to clone each module separately, and manually build them one by one, in the order given by their :ref:`dev-dependency-list`.